 Paul E. Fisher is a real estate attorney, partner of Fisher Cohen Waldman Shapiro, LLP, and a principal with the investment banking/consulting firm of S-K Partners, Ltd., which specializes in debt restructure, capitalization and recapitalization of real estate transactions and businesses (real estate and others), the sale and purchase of debt, and asset protection.
 He worked as senior counsel to The First National Bank of Chicago and as a partner with Piper, Marbury, Rudnick & Wolfe and McGuire Woods LLP.
-He has served on the Board of Directors of Lincoln Legal Foundation since 1997 and was a member of the Board of Directors of The Heartland Institute from 2001 to 2012.
+He has served on the Board of Directors of Lincoln Legal Foundation since 1997 and was a member of the Board of Directors of The Heartland Institute from 2001 to 2012, and rejoined the board in 2018.

 Fisher received a B.A. in economics from Rockford College and a juris doctorate degree from University of Michigan Law, where he graduated cum laude.